 ITEM SUBJECT PAGE NO

-1 ACKNOWLEDGEMENT OF COUNTRY 4
+1 ACKN OWLEDGEMENT OF COUNTRY 4

-2 CIVIC PRAYER
+2 CIVIC PRAYER 4

 3 APOL OGIES AND LEAVE OF ABSENCE 4

 4 DISCL OSURE OF ANY PECUNIARY AND NON-PECUNIARY INTEREST 4

 5 PUBLI C PARTICIPATION 4

-6 ENVIRONMENTAL SERVICES 5
+6 ENVIR ONMENTAL SERVICES 5

 6.1 DA 38/2019 - SITE PREPERATION WORKS AND INSTALLATION (STORAGE) OF ASPHALT PLANT (NO PRODUCTION PROPOSED) 5

 6.2 DA 78/2018 - MIXED USE DEVELOPMENT COMPRISING A SERVICE STATION AND RESTAURANT 45

 7 CORP ORATE AND COMMUNITY SERVICES 374

 7.1 CHANGING THE VENUE FOR THE JULY 2019 AND SEPTEMBER 2019 COUNCIL MEETINGS 374

 7.2 REPORT ON INVESTMENTS HELD AS AT 31 MAY 2019 376

 8 ADJO URNMENT INTO CLOSED COUNCIL 387

-9.1 Contract 2018-2019-0346 WATER AND SEWER CONSTRUCTION AND MAINTENANCE SERVICES PANEL Item 9.1 is classified CONFIDENTIAL under the provisions of Section10A(2)(d)(ii) of the local government act 1993, as it deals with information that would, if disclosed, confer a commercial advantage on a competitor of the council, and Council considers that discussion of the matter in an open meeting would be, on balance, contrary to the public interest.
-9.2 T511920HUN SUPPLY AND DELIVERY OF READY MIX CONCRETE
+9.1 Contract 2018-2019-0346 WATER AND SEWER CONSTRUCTION A MAINTENANCE SERVICES PANEL Item 9.1 is classified CONFIDENTIAL under the provisions of Section10A(2)(d)(ii the local government act 1993, as it deals with information that would, if disclose confer a commercial advantage on a competitor of the council, and Council conside that discussion of the matter in an open meeting would be, on balance, contrary to public interest.
+T511920HUN SUPPLY AND DELIVERY OF READY MIX CONCRETE i) of sed, ders

-9.3 Item 9.2 is classified CONFIDENTIAL under the provisions of Section10A(2)(d)(l) of the local government act 1993, as it deals with commercial information of a confidential nature that would, if disclosed prejudice the commercial position of the person who supplied it, and Council considers that discussion of the matter in an open meeting would be, on balance, contrary to the public interest.
-9.3 FUTURE FUND POLICY SCHEDULE Item 9.3 is classified CONFIDENTIAL under the provisions of Section10A(2)(f) of the local government act 1993, as it deals with details of systems and/or arrangements that have been implemented to protect council, councillors, staff and council property, and Council considers that discussion of the matter in an open meeting would be, on balance, contrary to the public interest.
+9.3 Item 9.2 is classified CONFIDENTIAL under the provisions of Section10A(2)(d)(I the local government act 1993, as it deals with commercial information of confidential nature that would, if disclosed prejudice the commercial position of person who supplied it, and Council considers that discussion of the matter in an of meeting would be, on balance, contrary to the public interest.
+FUTURE FUND POLICY SCHEDULE Item 9.3 is classified CONFIDENTIAL under the provisions of Section10A(2)(f) of local government act 1993, as it deals with details of systems and/or arrangement that have been implemented to protect council, councillors, staff and council proper and Council considers that discussion of the matter in an open meeting would be, balance, contrary to the public interest. f a the pen the ents erty,

 9 CLOS ED COUNCIL 387

 10 RESU MPTION OF OPEN COUNCIL 388

-11 CLOSURE 388
+11 CLOS URE 388